How to use diatomaceous earth in the garden?

 Contents

-If you’re a fan of natural solutions to use at home or in the garden, you may have already heard of diatomaceous earth.
-Highly effective in homes as a natural insecticidal against ants, bedbugs, fleas and cockroaches, it’s equally useful in chicken coops to prevent red mite infestations.
+If you’re a fan of natural solutions for home and garden use, you may have already heard of diatomaceous earth.
+Highly effective in homes as a natural insecticidal against ants, bedbugs, fleas and cockroaches, it’s also useful in chicken coops to prevent red mite infestations.
 So why not in the garden, since it’s a completely natural product derived from siliceous sedimentary rock?
 Indeed, this white to grey powder, light and crumbly, can prove formidable against pests invading your vegetable patch, orchard or ornamental garden.

 Discover the uses of diatomaceous earth in the garden as a natural insecticidal, its advantages over other products, but also its drawbacks, restrictions and safety precautions.